RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 ![Expected output of the pattern generator](images/pattern_output_wavedrom.png){width=100%}

 Digital Pattern Generators are a common way of creating signal for testing.
-Theoretically the Pattern Generator should allow the user to output a configurable pattern.
+The Pattern Generator allows the user to output a configurable pattern.
 The pattern can take various shapes, including standard pulses or outputting larger bit patterns depending on the system configuration.

 ## Pulse-width modulation

 Pulse Width Modulation (PWM) is a type of digital signal that has many uses for real world applications.
 It is a way in which you can digitally control some analog devices.

 ![PWM Example - Schematic](images/PWM_Explained.png){width=80%}

 PWM functions by switching between low and high signals to the requested amounts by the user.
 For each cycle, the signal will be high for the requested percentage.
 This is known as the Duty Cycle.

-$Period=\frac{1}{f}$

 $Period=T_{on}+T_{off}$

 $DutyCycle=\frac{T_{on}}{T_{on}+T_{off}}\times100$

+A typical use case for PWM is dimming of a led with change of the duty cycle.

 ## Pseudo-random number generator (LFSR)
 Linear Feedback Shift Registers is a configuration of registers used in conjunction with an XOR gate to create a function dependant on it's previous state.

 ![LFSR Exampled - Schematic](images/4bit_lfsr_xor.png){width=80%}

-By continually shifting to the right and going through the XOR gate, it generates a series of random numbers.
+By continually shifting to the right and going through the XOR gate, it generates a series of pseudo random numbers.

 The number of cycles until the pseudo random number generator repeats himself is:
   $number~of~cycles = 2^{n} -1$

 With $n$ as number of bits.
+The polynomial on which the LFSR is based on decides on the number of bits and the feedback connection of the XOR gate.

 # General Description\label{General Description}